BDI-pathogens/ShiverCovid/README.md

 1. Execute the Snakemake workflow.

-   A script has been provided to submit the job to an SGE cluster: `./snakemake/submit.sh`
+   A script has been provided to submit the job to a Slurm Workload Manager: `./snakemake/submit.sh`

    Further information about executing Snakemake can be found in the documentation (https://snakemake.readthedocs.io/en/stable/).